Reading: Cognitive benefits

 Reading for pleasure has been linked to increased cognitive progress in vocabulary and mathematics during adolescence.
 Sustained high volume lifetime reading has been associated with high levels of academic attainment.

-Research suggests that reading can improve stress management, memory, focus, writing skills, and imagination.

 The cognitive benefits of reading continue into mid-life and the senior years.

 Research suggests that reading books and writing are among the brain-stimulating activities that can slow down cognitive decline in seniors.

 The right to read

-On April 23, 1968, when speaking on the occasion of the International Conference on Human Rights organized by the United Nations, the Director-General of Unesco, Mr. René Maheu, said "One must first be able to read".
+On April 23, 1968, when speaking on the occasion of the International Conference on Human Rights organized by the United Nations, the Director-General of UNESCO, Mr. René Maheu, said "One must first be able to read".
 The following year, James Allen, the then U.S. Commissioner of Education, declared, "There is no higher nationwide priority in the field of education than the provision of the right to read for all."
 At that time, UNESCO estimated there are 750 million people around the world who cannot read and write.
 The International Literacy Association reported that, according to UNESCO (2017), 250 million children around the world lack basic literacy skills, saying "it's an issue of social justice".
 The right to read and write has been addressed by a variety of organizations, such as the South African Human Rights Commission.

 A unanimous decision of the Supreme Court of Canada, on November 9, 2012, recognized that learning to read is not a privilege, but a basic and essential human right.
+This was followed by the Right to Read inquiry report in Ontario, Canada.